 RDMS/RVT Sonographers can acquire skills in Fetal Echocardiography, Pediatric Sonography, Musculoskeletal, and/or High Risk Obstetric Sonography.
 Some RDMS Sonographers also learn Cardiac Sonography, but there is not a high demand for that type of sonographer in the Central Texas area.
 RDCS/RVT Sonographers can acquire skills in Fetal Echocardiography and Pediatric Echocardiography.
 New sonographic applications and specialties continue to be developed, so there may be additional skills available to Sonographers in the future.

-Yes, all ACC Sonography Programs are CAAHEP accredited: DMS since 1992, DCS since 2001, and VT since 2009 with the latest re-accreditation occurring in Fall of 2013.
+Yes, ACC’s Sonography Program is CAAHEP accredited: DMS since 1992, DCS since 2001, and VT since 2009 with the latest re-accreditation occurring in Fall of 2013.
 The next re-accreditation is scheduled for 2018 for all three programs.

 What does CAAHEP accreditation mean to applicants and students?

-ACC Sonography Programs CAAHEP accreditation means that the Programs have submitted to a national, peer- review inspection of the processes and outcomes of the Programs.
-Applicants are assured that the ACC Sonography Programs provide a proven format for Sonographer education.
+ACC’s Sonography Program CAAHEP accreditation means that the Program has submitted to a national, peer-reviewed inspection of the processes and outcomes of the Program.
+Applicants are assured that the ACC Sonography Program provides a proven format for Sonographer education.
 Students are assured that the education they are receiving will prepare them for work as professional Sonographer and will prepare them for successful completion of the national registry exams conducted by the ARDMS.
 Only graduates of CAAHEP accredited programs meet ARDMS Prerequisite #2 for applying to sit for these national registry exams.